-WordPress is by far the most versatile and popular blog sites on the internet.
-A beautiful blog platform as well as an easy to develop and use to create an awesome website is getting started with one however not science rocket is.
+WordPress is, by far, the most versatile and popular blog sites on the internet.
+It is an excellent platform, easy to develop and useful to achieve the purpose.

-It is important to know however when not to use WordPress multisite applications to make optimal usage of this option as well.
-A small business website for example, will have very few informational pages and hence does not require such an elaborate set up.
-Portfolio websites are the other such page sets that do not require the application.
-Showcasing one’s own work images and creations can be easily handled on a single WordPress site.
-Personal blogs too are a strict no, they are much more suited to remain a blog and easy to manage.
+For example, a small business website will have very few informational pages and hence does not require such an elaborate setup.
+Portfolio websites are another that does not require the application.
+Personal blogs, too, are a strict no, they are much more suited to remain a blog and easy to manage.
+Showcasing one’s work images and creations is an easy job on a WordPress site.
 WordPress blog anyways gives much of the same support technically to a single page blog.
-Managing many websites could be an option on this platform but that might get too difficult to handle and hence is better avoided.
+Managing many websites could be an option on this platform, but that might get too difficult to handle, so it is better to avoid it.
 This works only as long as all of the websites are routinely updated and refreshed with content.